When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 Loneliness

-Before Unburdening: She feels left behind, cast out, or on her own, unaccepted for who she is, undeserving of support and love from others.
+Before Unburdening: She felt left behind, cast out, or on her own, unaccepted for who she was, undeserving of support and love from others.

-Loneliness works with Unlovable and Miss Independent, and can also work with Not Good Enough.
+Loneliness worked with Unlovable and Miss Independent and could also work with Not Good Enough.

-This part prevents me from feeling Fear of the Unknown, Grief, and Acceptance.
+This part prevented me from feeling Fear of the Unknown, Grief, and Acceptance.

-Loneliness understands that negative feelings about myself in relationships signals that the relationship is unhealthy.
-I can work on improving the relationship through communication or I can choose to leave.
+Loneliness understands that negative feelings about myself in relationships signal that the relationship is unhealthy.

 Miss Independent

-Before Unburdening: She feels she doesn’t need others and is completely fine on her own.
-She also longs for a time when others are not dependent on her and she is free to do as she wishes.
+Before Unburdening: She felt that she didn’t need others and was completely fine on her own.
+She also longed for a time when others were not dependent on her, and she could be free to do as she wished.

-Miss Independent prevents Helplessness, Grief, Fear of the Unknown, and Acceptance.
+Miss Independent prevented Helplessness, Grief, Fear of the Unknown, and Acceptance.

 After Unburdening: She wants to choose to have others in her life that she can form healthy relationships with.
 It is okay not to engage in unhealthy relationships.